 Another determinant of athletic performance may be tendon hysteresis.
 Tendon hysteresis refers to the efficiency with which a tendon absorbs and redirects force (8).
 Tendons are the connective tissue between muscle and bone, they stretch when a muscle stretches and contract when a muscle shortens.
 Therefore, a tendon’s ability to efficiently transmit force from lengthening into shortening can determine how much overall power can be transferred to the bone and overall locomotion (8).

-On the other hand, tendon stiffness refers to the ability of a tendon to stretch and reflex to produce/transmit force, but not the efficiency with which it does so.
+On the other hand, some have proposed that tendon stiffness can be a determinant of athletic power.
+Tendon stiffness refers to the ability of a tendon to stretch and reflex to produce/transmit force, but not the efficiency with which it does so.
 Studies have found that tendon stiffness may be a predictor of athletic performance, but tendon hysteresis has been shown to have a much wider range of biological values (7).
-Therefore, there may not be a significant difference between the stiffness of a normal individual’s tendons and a freak athlete’s tendons – but there could definitely be an extreme difference in the hysteresis of the tendons between the two.
+Therefore, there may not be a significant difference between the stiffness of a normal individual’s tendons and a freak athlete’s tendons, but there could definitely be an extreme difference in the hysteresis of the tendons between the two.
 There’s a reason why even the shortest of NBA players can dunk a basketball and you can barely jump over a deck of cards.
 At least you can still blame your parents.